URLOST: Unsupervised Representation Learning without Stationarity or Topology: Result

+\textbf{Foveated CIFAR-10.} Unlike cameras that use uniform photosensors with consistent sampling patterns, the human retina features ganglion cells whose receptive field sizes vary—smaller in the central fovea and larger in the periphery.
+This results in foveated imaging \citep{van1992information}, enabling primates to have both high-resolution central vision and a wide overall receptive field.
+However, this distinctive sampling pattern causes visual signals in the retina to lack stationarity; the statistical properties differ between the center and periphery, with ganglion cell responses being highly correlated in the fovea but less correlated in the periphery.
+To mimic the foveated imaging with CIFAR-10, we adopt the retina sampling mechanism from \citet{Cheung2016retina}.
+Like shown in Figure~\ref{fig:retina sampling}, each dot represents a retinal ganglion cell, which together form a non-stationary sampling lattice with irregular topology.
+Details on the implementation of foveation sampling is provided in Appendix~\ref{appendix:data-synthesize}.

-\textbf{Experiments.} We compare URLOST on both of the synthetic vision datasets as well as the original CIFAR-10 with popular unsupervised representation learning methods SimCLR~\cite{chen2020simple} and MAE~\cite{he2022masked}.
-All the models conducted unsupervised learning followed by linear probing for classification accuracy.
+\textbf{Experiments.} We compare URLOST on both of the synthetic vision datasets as well as the original CIFAR-10 with popular unsupervised representation learning methods SimCLR~\citep{chen2020simple} and MAE~\citep{he2022masked}.
+We also compared the ViT backbone used in URLOST to other backbones such as convolutional neural network (CNN).
+Moreover, since CNN works better with stationary signals, we further compared our methods to SimCLR with a graph neural network (GNN) backbone, which doesn’t rely on the stationarity assumption of the data.
+For the GNN baseline, we use Vision GNN (ViG), which is state of the art graph neural network on images proposed in \cite{han2022visiongnn}.
+After the model is trained without supervision, we use linear probing to evaluate it.
+This is achieved by training a linear classifier on top of the pre-trained model with the given labels.
 The evaluations are reported in Table~\ref{tab:cifar-result}.
-SimCLR excels on CIFAR-10 but struggles badly with both synthetic datasets due to its inability to handle data without stationarity and topology.
+SimCLR excels on CIFAR-10 but struggles with both synthetic datasets due to its inability to handle data without stationarity and topology.
 MAE gets close to SimCLR on CIFAR-10 with a $4 \times 4$ patch size.
 However, the patch size no longer makes sense when data has no topology.
 So we additionally tested MAE masking pixels instead of image patches.
-It maintains the same performance on \textit{Permuted CIFAR-10} as on CIFAR-10, though poorly, invariant to the removal of topology as it should be.
-But It still drops greatly to $48.5\%$ on the \textit{Foveated CIFAR-10} when stationarity is also removed.
+The performance of pixel level MAE is invariant to the removal of topology.
+The performance on \textit{Permuted CIFAR-10} is the same as the performance on CIFAR-10, though poorly.
+But it still drops greatly to $48.5\%$ on the \textit{Foveated CIFAR-10} when stationarity is also removed.
 In contrast, only URLOST is able to maintain consistently strong performances when there is no topology or stationarity, achieving $86.4\%$ on \textit{Permuted CIFAR-10} and $85.4\%$ on \textit{Foveated CIFAR-10} when the baselines completely fail.

-\subsection{V1 neural response to natural image stimulus}
+\subsection{V1 Neural Response to Natural Image Stimulus}